lemonmade/quilt/documentation/integrations/tailwind.md

    pnpm add -W --save-dev tailwindcss
    ```

 2. Add a Tailwind configuration file to your project.
 Tailwind currently only allows you to write configuration in CommonJS format.
-Because Quilt requires you to [use native ESModules for your local development environment](TODO), you must write your configuration in a `tailwind.config.**c**js` file:
+Because Quilt requires you to [use native ESModules for your local development environment](TODO), you must write your configuration in a `tailwind.config.cjs` file (note the `.cjs` extension):

    ```js
    // tailwind.config.cjs
    // @see https://tailwindcss.com/docs/configuration

    module.exports = {
      // Update this pattern to match where Tailwind-using files are in your repo!
      content: ['./app/**/*.tsx'],